Odeyiany2/ESG-Report-Analyzer-NLP/README.md

 ESG reporting has become mandatory under standards like IFRS S1/S2, SASB, and the GRI framework.
 However, company disclosures are often lengthy, vague, and inconsistent.
 Traditional manual review methods are slow, subjective, and resource-intensive.

+## **❓ Research Question**
+ESG disclosures are growing, but often inconsistent and non-standardized.
+Can AI/NLP techniques measure and compare ESG disclosure quality of Nigerian listed firms more effectively than manual content analysis?

 ## **🎯 Solution**

  - This project explores how Natural Language Processing (NLP) and Machine Learning (ML) can automate ESG disclosure analysis.